softcover/softcover_book/chapters/softcover_markdown.md

 \PolyTeXnic\ authors are, of course, welcome to use Markdown++, but anyone who knows Markdown or HTML can learn enough \PolyTeX\ to be productive in only a few minutes.
 And given that Markdown+ extends vanilla Markdown in dozens of ways, you're going to have to learn something new no matter which way you go.
 My view is that you might as well learn a real typesetting language that has, e.g., a \href{http://tex.stackexchange.com/}{real Stack Exchange community} associated with it, but I'm perfectly prepared for the possibility that some variant of Markdown will eventually win.
 Since it's easy to support both, \PolyTeXnic\ does.

-It's true that the \LaTeX\ commands for typesetting mathematics can be complicated and a little scary---but if you want to typeset mathematics, you need to learn \LaTeX\ anyway.
+It's true that the \LaTeX\ commands for typesetting mathematics can be complicated and even a little scary---but if you want to typeset mathematics, you need to learn \LaTeX\ anyway:
 \[ \left(-\frac{\hbar^2}{2m}\nabla^2 + V\right)\psi = E\psi \]
 \[
 \left(\frac{p}{q}\right) \left(\frac{q}{p}\right) = (-1)^{[(p-1)/2][(q-1)/2]} \quad\text{($p$, $q$ distinct odd primes)}